Exact mapping of a spin glass with correlated disorder to the pure Ising model: Introduction

 In this paper, we introduce and study an Ising spin glass model with a type of correlated disorder different from that discussed in our previous papers \cite{Nishimori2024,Nishimori2025,Nishimori2025tc}.
 The correlation is introduced via the partition function of the system itself, which appears in the numerator of the probability distribution of the disorder variables, in contrast to the constructions in our previous papers, where the partition function appears in the denominator.
 This construction allows us to interpolate smoothly between the pure ferromagnetic Ising model (to be called the pure Ising model) and the standard Edwards-Anderson model with symmetric disorder.
 Correlated disorder is of broad interest not only in magnetic materials but also in quantum information processing.
 Correlations in noise and errors are known to play a crucial role in the stability and performance of quantum systems \cite{Klesse2005,Clemens2004,Aharonov2008,Preskill2013,Wilen2021}, and the present study may offer broader insights into such phenomena.

 A central role in our analysis is played by the Nishimori line (NL) \cite{Nishimori1980,Nishimori1981,Nishimori2001}, a special subspace in the phase diagram where gauge symmetry enables the derivation of various exact results.
 We prove that numerous physical quantities on the NL of our model can be expressed exactly in terms of the corresponding quantities of the pure Ising model with an effective temperature.
 In particular, the energy on the NL equals the energy of the pure Ising model with an effective temperature, up to a constant and a trivial factor, implying that the type of the singularity in the energy is shared by the disordered and pure models.
 An additional remarkable result concerns the specific heat.
 It is well established that the specific heat of the Edwards-Anderson model on the NL remains finite \cite{Nishimori1981,Nishimori2001}, in contrast to the divergence expected in the pure model at the critical point \cite{Nishimori2010book}.
 Here we show that the specific heat of the present model is equal to the internal energy, not the specific heat, of the pure Ising model with an effective temperature, again up to a constant and a trivial factor.
 This unusual identity establishes a direct link between the thermodynamics of the correlated disordered system and the energy of its pure counterpart.

 Furthermore, correlation functions, including the magnetization as the one-point correlator, are exactly equal to the corresponding quantities of the pure Ising model with an effective temperature.
+In addition, several nontrivial identities and an inequality can be derived for correlation functions, which take the same form as in the Edwards-Anderson model.
+These include the equality between the magnetization and the spin-glass order parameter on the NL, as well as an inequality showing that no ferromagnetic phase exists below the intersection of the NL with the phase boundary.
+These results coincide with those for the Edwards-Anderson model, suggesting that the NL intersects the phase boundary at a multicritical point, as in the Edwards-Anderson model \cite{LeDoussal1988}.
+We therefore expect that the structure of the phase diagram is qualitatively similar to that of the Edwards-Anderson model.
+See Fig.~\ref{fig:phase_diagram}.